Regions and Availability Domains

 - Networking: Virtual Cloud Network, Load Balancing, FastConnect (specific partners as available and requested)

-- Database: Database, Exadata Cloud Service, Autonomous Data Warehouse, Autonomous Transaction Processing
+- Database: Database, Exadata Cloud Service, Autonomous Database for Analytics and Data Warehousing, Autonomous Database for Transaction Processing and Mixed Workloads

 - Edge: DNS